SNIR-NIMH/CATNIP/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+The input image should follow a few requirements,
+1. the input image must be within a folder in 2D slices,
+2. the input image must be of one single hemisphere plus a few slices of the other hemisphere (*not* the whole brain)
+3. the depth (z-axis) must be toward the midline

+Please see the [documentation](CATNIP_Documentation.pdf) section 4 for details about the input image.

 The main script is ```CATNIP.sh```.
 An example usage is,
 ```
 ./CATNIP.sh --c640 /home/user/example_data/ --o /home/user/output/ --ob no --lrflip yes --udflip yes \